rrothenb/the-first-daughter/Consider/Adam.md

 _Seth's Birth:_ Genesis 4:25 records Eve saying "God has appointed for me another offspring instead of Abel."
 Eve's words, not Adam's - even in naming replacement son, Eve takes narrative lead.

 _Later Children:_ Genesis 5:4 notes "he had other sons and daughters" but gives no details.
-Multiple children over his 77.5 normalized years.

 **Living with Consequences:** 77.5 years of experiencing results of single decision: